crownstone/bluenet/docs/BUILD_SYSTEM.md

 values.
 Henceforth, a side-effect of this function is that it also sets those keys with their values in the `PARENT_SCOPE`.
 That means that values like `SERIAL_NUM`, `GDB_PORT` etc. become available to the parent CMake build.

+There is also a `config/$target/CMakeBuild.overwrite.config` file that will be sourced after `config/$target/CMakeBuild.config` and that you can use to write specifics to the particular system you are working on.

+There is also a `config/$target/CMakeBuild.runtime.config` file that will only be used at **runtime**.
+This means that if you set `SERIAL_NUM` or `GDB_PORT` in this file, it will immediately pick up these values without you having to run `cmake`.
+For example `make reset` will immediately reset the right device (without a configuration or compilation step).

 # Dependency on configuration

 The dependency on the configuration file is made possible to adding it explicitly as a dependency on the source files.